Vellimalai: Demographics

-Vellimalai is famous for the Lord Murugan Temple called as "Bala Subramaniya Swamy Koil" located atop of the hill Vellimalai.
+Vellimalai is famous for the Lord Murugan Temple called as "Murugan Koil" located atop of the hill Vellimalai.
 It is popularly believed that Valli was born here, and raised by a tribal king to marry with Lord Murugan in a Love marriage.
 Nonetheless, similar story is associated with another namesake place, Vallimalai in Vellore district and Tiruttani of Tiruvallur district in the far north of Tamil Nadu.

-Lord Murugan Temple attracts lot of pilgrims from the surrounding areas.
-The famous festivals of the temple are "Sasti Sura Samkaram"- killing of Suran, the demon leader by Lord Bala Subramaniya Swamy and Vaikasi Visakam.
-From the top of the hill the major part of the green Kanya Kumari District can be viewed, which will be a mind blowing experience for nature lovers.
+Lord Murugan Temple attracts many pilgrims from the surrounding areas.
+The famous festivals of the temple are "Sasti Sura Samkaram"- killing of Suran, the demon leader, by Lord Murugan and Vaikasi Visakam.
+From the top of the hill, the major part of the green Kanya Kumari District can be viewed, which offers a mind-blowing experience for nature lovers.